 Once you have been recommended a portfolio based upon your user profile this recommendation is reviewed at least annually by Moneyfarm.
 On each anniversary you will receive an alert to update your profile and risk questionnaire if you haven't done so during the year.
-Moneyfarm will then tell you whether your current portfolio is still suitable or whether you need to change to one of the other five portfolios in order to reduce/increase the investment risk you are taking.
+Moneyfarm will then tell you whether your current portfolio is still suitable or whether you need to change to one of the other six portfolios in order to reduce/increase the investment risk you are taking.

 The combination of using a target dated pension alongside financial advice means that as you approach retirement Moneyfarm will naturally recommend that you take less investment risk ahead of you accessing your pension.
 This de-risking is referred to as 'lifestyling' within the financial planning world.
-While there is a manual (rather than discretionary) element to Moneyfarm's process in that you have to accept their new recommendation it is a form of lifestyling nonetheless and I don't quite understand why Moneyfarm doesn't highlight this in their marketing.
+While there is a manual (rather than discretionary) element to Moneyfarm's process in that you have to accept their new recommendation, it is a form of lifestyling nonetheless and I don't quite understand why Moneyfarm doesn't highlight this in their marketing.
 It is a big positive from my viewpoint.

-Whatever you call it, you will still be getting the benefits of tax relief on pension contributions and the ability to access your money from age 55, should you wish to buy an annuity, enter income drawdown or just keep investing for your retirement.
+Either way, you will still be getting the benefits of tax relief on pension contributions and the ability to access your money from age 55, should you wish to buy an annuity, enter income drawdown or just keep investing for your retirement.